 The state’s annual production varies, depending upon prices and growers desires to produce the crop, though weather also plays a major role in assessing how many acres finally get planted.
-However, as a general rule, production will be about 2.0 to 2.5 million bales from approximately 700,000 to 800,000 acres.
+However, as a general rule, production will be somewhere around 750,000 to a million bales from approximately 200,000 to 300,000 acres.

-That’s five to eight percent of total U.S. cotton plantings, but about 10 to 14 percent of total U.S. yearly production, due to California’s phenomenally high yields.
+That’s one to two percent of total U.S. cotton plantings, but about five to six percent of total U.S. yearly production, due to California’s phenomenally high yields.

-California is frequently the second highest producing state in the U.S., behind Texas.
+California is frequently the fourth or fifth highest producing state in the U.S., behind Texas, Georgia, Mississippi and Arkansas.
 But California typically outshines the rest of the countryindeed, the worldwith its impressive yields.
-Yield of 1,200 to 1,300 pounds per acre is not uncommon, compared to the average U.S. yield of 615 pounds.
+Yield of 1,500 to 1,800 pounds per acre is not uncommon, compared to the average U.S. yield of 850 pounds.

 How long does it take to produce a crop?